ThasianX/ElegantTimeline-SwiftUI/README.md

 ALSO, please do this repository justice and run it on an actual device.
 It will look so much more elegant with the bezels and rounded corners and run smoother as the simulator isn't suited for hardcore renders like deez.
 Also, the app will look better if you run it on an iPhone X or above.
 The list snaps to the nearest cell based on the top notch bezel.
 How cool is that.

-**The GIFs may take a while to load depending on your internet speed.
-If you want to view an individual GIF, just click it.**

 <img src="https://github.com/ThasianX/GIFs/blob/master/ElegantTimeline/demo.gif" width="300"/>

 #### I'm also working on a new library called [ElegantColorPicker](https://github.com/ThasianX/ElegantColorPicker).
 The eventual goal is to have the same effect as below.
 So watch that repository if you're interested.